purwowd/purwowd.github.io/about.md

 - #### <i>2020/09 - 2020/09</i>, <b>DevOps Engineer - Freelance (Remote)</b>, Waktukita.com, Indonesia, Client from Korea
     {: .text-justify}

-    <i>WordPress optimization of Seoulz.com and migration to Amazon Lightsail and Migrate an existing seoulz.com website using WordPress & configured SSL.</i>
+    <i>WordPress optimization of Seoulz.com, Migrate an existing website to Amazon Lightsail and configured SSL.</i>
     {: .text-justify}

 - #### <i>2020/05 - 2020/06</i>, <b>Radio Frequency Engineer - Freelance (Remote)</b>, Freelancer.com, Client from Australia
     {: .text-justify}

     <i>A Raspberry Pi running raspbian, with an RTL2838 DVB-T connected to it.
 It will capture GSM traffic and record the IMSI, carrier, and distance to the device (using signal strength).
-The program needs to send this data via REST, or alternatively store it in an SQLite DB on the Pi</i>
+The program needs to send this data via REST, or alternatively store it in an SQLite DB on the Pi.</i>
     {: .text-justify}

 - #### <i>2017/10 - 2020/05</i>, <b>Wearing Many Hats - Full-time (On-site)</b>, PT.
 Solusi Intek Indonesia, Jakarta, Indonesia